 In the "Boy Who Couldn't Die", an evil monster puts its own soul into a "jar" and becomes effectively immortal.
 The main character seeks to duplicate this.

 In Mistborn, the Lord Ruler's bracers hold his youth and vitality, making him into an immortal Implacable Man.
 These are an interesting example, though, as they must be in physical contact with him at all times for him to benefit from the stored energy.
 When Vin yanks them off during the final battle, the Lord Ruler instantly collapses and begins to age into a withered old man.
 He's dead in minutes.

 Inheritance Cycle pulls this out near the end of the third book, where it's revealed that dragons can live forever if they cough up an internal gemstone for someone else to hold.
 If the dragon's physical body is killed, their soul is transferred to the gemstone.
 Unfortunately, those gemstones are a source of great magical power and a favorite collectable for bad guys to hoard.
 They also don't actually increase the lifespan of the dragon; the soul is simply transferred upon death (while the dragon seems to be put in a state of virtually absolute isolation and impotence).

-In the Death Gate Cycle, Haplo manages to expel his soul from his body and turn it into a dog - entirely by accident.
+In The Death Gate Cycle, Haplo manages to expel his soul from his body and turn it into a dog - entirely by accident.
 There's probably some deep philosophical implication to the fact that whenever Haplo neglected his soul for too long, it would sneak off and pilfer sausages, but it was never investigated within the story.